 Related: Trauma – what is it and how to help?

-The course of the illness will vary from person to person, and event to event.
-Some people recover within six months, while others have symptoms that last much longer, and PTSD can become chronic.
+The course of the illness will vary from person to person and event to event.
+Some people may experience PTSD recovery within six months, while others have PTSD symptoms that last much longer.
+PTSD can also become chronic.

-As with most mental illness, PTSD is intensely personal and no two cases are the same.
+As with most mental illnesses, PTSD is intensely personal and no two cases are the same.

 “The length of time a person can experience post-traumatic stress disorder (PTSD) varies,” says Dr Kriegeskotten.

 “When PTSD is not treated, it can last a very long time, perhaps a lifetime.
 For others, the PTSD symptoms can fade over time, but increase again on an anniversary or at a triggering time in their life.”